-A rapidly growing problem in America is the geometrically increasing population of wild boars, themselves an invasive species, and also wild boar hybrids resulting from mating with formerly domestic feral pigs.
+A rapidly growing problem in America is the geometrically increasing population of wild boars, themselves an invasive species of wildlife, and also wild boar hybrids resulting from mating with formerly domestic feral pigs.

 Colloquially called hogs, boars or razorbacks, these tusked nuisances are now running wild across much of the U.S. and North America.
 No matter what specific species or generation they are, these beasts are a hugely expensive, and increasingly dangerous, menace.